project-meucci/thimm.github.io/docs/The Regenerative Agroforestry Podcast/34-building-relationships-to-scale-agroforestry-with-kaitie-adams.md

 ---
-title: #34 Building relationships to scale agroforestry with Kaitie Adams
+title: 34 Building Relationships To Scale Agroforestry With Kaitie Adams
 description: Transcripts for podcasts from the regenerative agriculture space.
 Search and find episodes and timestamps.
 ---

 ### The Regenerative Agroforestry Podcast  (2022-01-31)